 7 Lawyers are not permitted to charge a file administration fee.

-1 (1) The Executive Director must allow a reasonable fee in respect of any matters, proceedings, actions or appeals under a certificate that are not covered by Tariffs 1 to 4.
+1 (1) The Chief Executive Officer must allow a reasonable fee in respect of any matters, proceedings, actions or appeals under a certificate that are not covered by Tariffs 1 to 4.

-(2) In determining the fee to be paid under subsection (1), the Executive Director must take preparation times and fees allowed for comparable services in Tariffs 1 to 4 into account.
+(2) In determining the fee to be paid under subsection (1), the Chief Executive Officer must take preparation times and fees allowed for comparable services in Tariffs 1 to 4 into account.

 1 The Commission must determine the form and content of the certificate of eligibility to be used by the Commission in issuing certificates and the Report and Account Form to be used by lawyers when invoicing the Commission for the services provided under a certificate.